Dynamic Multi-level Privilege Control in Behavior-based Implicit Authentication Systems Leveraging Mobile Devices: Preliminary

 \subsection{Kalman Filter}

 Kalman filter \cite{kalman} is employed in MPC to filter out sensor noise and help correct behavior deviation.
 The two types of noises it assumes, process noise and observation noise, can be used to model behavior deviation (or behavior noise) and sensor noise, respectively, making it an excellent tool for noise filtering in IA systems.
 In addition, Kalman filter is loop carried which means it automatically filters out noises at the time of authentication, instead of the need for more data to perform the filtering as in the existing literature \cite{bo2013silentsense,frank2013touchalytics,p65,abramson2013user,draffin2013keysens,lee2015implicit,wang2015understanding}.
-This property greatly reduces authentication delay.\\ \\
+This property greatly reduces the authentication delay.
+Kalman filter will be elaborated in Section \ref{da}.